Thomas Capano: Portrayals

-Several books were written about the case, including And Never Let Her Go: Thomas Capano: The Deadly Seducer by Ann Rule, The Summer Wind: Thomas Capano and the Murder of Anne Marie Fahey by George Anastasia, and Fatal Embrace: The Inside Story of the Thomas Capano/Anne Marie Fahey Murder Case by Cris Barrish and Peter Meyer.
+Several books were written about the case, including Above the Law by Brian J Karem.
+Published by Pinnacle Books in September 1999; And Never Let Her Go: Thomas Capano: The Deadly Seducer by Ann Rule, The Summer Wind: Thomas Capano and the Murder of Anne Marie Fahey by George Anastasia, and Fatal Embrace: The Inside Story of the Thomas Capano/Anne Marie Fahey Murder Case by Cris Barrish and Peter Meyer.
 In 2001, a television movie based on Rule's book was made, And Never Let Her Go, starring Mark Harmon as Capano and Kathryn Morris as Fahey.

 A 2000 episode of The FBI Files, title "Deadly Obsession," and an episode of the CBS News documentary program 48 Hours featured the case.
 In 2012, the story was featured on Behind Mansion Walls.
 The case was portrayed in Law and Order season 11 in an episode titled "Ego".
-The case was also portrayed in the Season 1, Third Episode of the NBC series Boomtown (October 13, 2002).
+The case was also portrayed in "The Squeeze", the Season 1, Third Episode of the NBC series Boomtown (October 13, 2002).
 Also featured in a 2018 episode of Vanity Fair Confidential titled "The Secret of the Summer Wind."